Repel Flea, Tick and Worm Repellent

 If your dog is suffering from worms, it’s crucial to seek guidance and medication from your veterinarian.

-While incorporating ProDog’s Repel supplement or adding ground pumpkin seeds into your dog’s diet can create an unfavourable environment for intestinal parasites, it’s essential to consult your vet if your dog already has worms.
+While incorporating ProDog’s Repel, flea, tick and worm supplement, or adding natural ingredients such as ground pumpkin seeds into your dog’s diet can help create an unfavourable environment for intestinal parasites, it’s essential to consult your vet if your dog already has worms.

 Can I treat my dog's worms myself?